-Professional External Consultancy 'As invoiced' plus 20% for Council Administration of Consultant Engagement, operational Services Fee for Application expense and Contract Management Assessment (e.g. acoustics, fire engineering, geotechnical, flood, bushfire, heritage, ecology, traffic, landscape assessment etc.) -Peer review, Report and or advice.
+Professional External Consultancy Services Fee for Application Assessment (e.g. acoustics, fire engineering, geotechnical, flood, bushfire, heritage, ecology, traffic, landscape assessment etc.) Peer review, Report and or advice.
 Where Council has to engage the services of an outside consultancy for specialist consultancy advice or peer review, the cost of this service will be forwarded to the party causing the need for the inspection, report, peer review and or advice.
 In accordance with Council's Procurement Policy and Practices.